 Some 45 years ago I was privileged to sit at the feet of probably the best lecturer I have ever known.
 He was Prof Jack Niven and it was whilst studying for a B.Ed at UNP.
 He was one of those teachers who challenged you to think for yourself and inspired you to go and home-study.

-Back in those days, Pietermaritzburg had nine fully-qualified university trained electrical engineers on its staff.
-Since the current government came to power, all were retrenched, being white, and since I know some of them personally, they are either retired or working overseas.
+Back in those days Pietermaritzburg had nine fully-qualified university trained electrical engineers on its staff.
+Since the current government came to power all being white were retrenched; and since I know some of them personally, they have either retired or are working overseas.

 This administration thinks that a group of electricians are quite well enough qualified to do the planning and execution needed to maintain a stable and reliable-grid in our dear city.